fatmaserry/SummARai_Dataset/README.md

 ## 🔍 Sources of Data

-To ensure diversity, quality, and coverage across literary domains, the dataset was compiled from three main sources:
+To ensure diversity, quality, and coverage across literary domains, the dataset was compiled from two main sources:

 ### 1. Summarization Websites and Pages
 Human-written summaries were collected via web scraping (`BeautifulSoup4`) from: